Finding Moral Courage in Difficult Times

 How do we navigate these situations while preserving our sense of professional and personal integrity?

 Situations that call for moral courage are not new.
-If you are a student of history, if you listen to elders, or if have talked with people who have lived through community crises, you know this is not the first hard time we have faced.
+If you are a student of history, if you speak with elders, or if you have talked with those who have lived through community crises, you know this is not the first hard time we have faced.
 Nor will it be the last.

 The basic qualities of moral courage